Friday, January 9, 2026

 Sometimes it's strange comfort,

-this breaking—
+this breaking.

-to know I can shatter
+To know I can shatter

 and still bleed.